Go Vacation: Gameplay

 Go Vacation is a party and sports video game.
 Players explore four resorts located on the fictional Kawawii Island: Marine, City, Mountain, and Snow.
 They start the game in the Marine Resort.
-More than 50 activities, both competitive and co-operative, are available on the island.
+More than 50 activities, both competitive and co-operative, are available.
 These include bungee jumping, ice fishing, scuba diving, miniature golf, tennis, off-road racing, and snowman building.
-Some minigames require or allow for the use of different controllers and accessories, such as MotionPlus controller or the Balance Board.
+Some minigames require or allow for the use of different controllers and accessories, such as the MotionPlus controller, the Wii Zapper, the Balance Board, or the Wii Wheel.
 Winning some minigames unlocks more challenging modes.
-The island can be navigated at the player's leisure by walking or riding on vehicles, the type of which depends on the resort, and each resort also has certain places where players can fast travel to.
+The island open world can be navigated at the player's leisure by walking or riding on vehicles, the type of which depends on the resort, and each resort has certain places where players can fast travel to.
 In the Switch version, players are able to find and take photographs of animals that are scattered across the resorts, and find boxes with rewards in them.

-The Marine Resort, which contains coves and beaches, is themed around watersports, including beach volleyball, surfing, water gun battles, and Marine bike races.
-The City Resort, which centers around extreme and leisure sports, is the second and smallest resort.
-It hosts games such as table hockey, pie-throwing, skating, and minigolf.
-Players can use skateboards found throughout the resort to ride on skating rails.
-The third resort, the Snow Resort, focuses on winter sports like ski jumping, snow tubing, snowboarding, snowmobiling, and snowball fighting.
-The final resort is the Mountain Resort, where players can partake in outdoor activities.
-It includes forests and locations for rafting, kayaking, exploring, off-road car racing, and horseback riding.
-It also contains a lake and a shooting park.
+The Marine Resort, which contains coves, jungles, and beaches, is themed around watersports, including beach volleyball, surfing, water gun battles, and Marine bike races.
+The City Resort, which centers around extreme and leisure sports and skating, is the second and smallest resort.
+It hosts games such as table hockey, carnival games, skate tricks, and mini golf.
+Players can use skateboards and roller skates found throughout the resort to ride on skating rails.
+The third resort, the Snow Resort, is a huge ski resort that focuses on winter sports like ski jumping, snow tubing, snowboarding, dogsled, and snowball fights.
+The final resort is the Mountain Resort, where players can partake many in outdoor activities.
+It includes forests and rivers, which are the locations for activities like rafting, paragliding, off-road car racing, and horseback riding.
+It also contains a lake with a castle and a shooting park.

 Go Vacation can be played using a Mii or one of 284 avatars divided into eight categories such as "Grandmother", "Grandfather", "Boy", and "Girl".
 Treasure chests containing outfits for the players' avatars are scattered around the resorts.
 Players can create a virtual dog and a non-player character (NPC) to accompany them as they explore the resorts which, with some exceptions, cannot participate in minigames.
 Up to four players can play together through local multiplayer.
 Occasionally, NPCs may ask players to embark upon a small quest, such as getting an item and taking back to them.

 After playing 20 minigames, players gains access to their own virtual villas, which can be decorated with furniture or photographs taken during the game.
 Furniture can be found in the game's world or unlocked using "silver keys" that are obtained after completing minigame goals.
 Furniture is gained in sets, of which there are 90.
 Players can alter the exterior of their villas using "gold keys", earned by completing challenges.